openrelik/openrelik-worker-llm/README.md

     command: "celery --app=src.app worker --task-events --concurrency=4 --loglevel=INFO -Q openrelik-worker-llm"
 ```

-You need an Ollama container that this worker can connect to on TCP/11434 ie.
+If you're using Ollama then you can tack on a container exposing TCP/11434 ie.
 ```
   openrelik-ollama:
     container_name: ollama